 Core Course Requirement

-To gain admission to UNO, applicants must complete the core course requirement AND performance requirement.
-For information regarding the performance requirement, visit the First-Year Admission Requirements.
+To gain admission to UNO, applicants must complete the core course requirement and performance requirements.
+For information regarding the performance requirement, visit First-Year Admission Requirements.

 There are also specific requirements for those who have been homeschooled who have their General Educational Diploma (GED).

-There are 16 units of required academic courses required for admission to the University of Nebraska at Omaha (UNO).
+There are 16 units of required academic courses required for admission to UNO.
 A unit is equal to one year of high school study or a semester or quarter of college coursework.

 |English||4||All units must include intensive reading and writing experience.
 Innovative interdisciplinary courses and courses in speech and journalism may be substituted if they include substantial amounts of reading and writing.|